yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🔥 News
 - [Aug.
 2026] &nbsp; Two papers were accepted to EMNLP2026 Main Conference, and one paper was accepted to the EMNLP2026 Findings.
 - [Apr.
-2026] &nbsp; One paper on LLM logical reasoning and one paper on information extraction are accepted by ACL 2026.
+2026] &nbsp; One paper on LLM logical reasoning and one paper on information extraction are accepted by ACL2026 Main.
 - [Nov.
 2025] &nbsp; One journal paper on selective rationalization is accepted by IEEE TKDE.
 - [Nov.
 2025] &nbsp; Welcome to our in-person meet-up at EMNLP 2025 in Suzhou, China!
 - [May.
 2025] &nbsp; We attend DASFAA 2025 (International Conference on Database Systems for Advanced Applications) in Carlton Hotel Singapore.